Stormy102/Lancer/README.md

                         detection (-sV argument)

 Module Arguments:
+  --cache-root PATH     The root of the cache.
+This is where all of the data
+                        for the programs run is stored, which may be useful if you wish to document or save all of the data in a separate location.
   -L LEVEL, --level LEVEL
                         The intrusion level of this iteration.
-A level of 1 means the least intrusive scripts will be run, such as Nmap on quiet mode and a few HTTP requests.
+A level of 1 means the least intrusive scripts will be run, which will usually involve no interaction with the target and mostly be OSINT-based modules.
 A level of 5 will mean that intrusive exploits will be run against the computer to determine how vulnerable it is.
 A full list of modules and their intrusion levels can be found on the Github Wiki.
 This defaults to 3 - moderately intrusive.
   --skip-ports PORTS [PORTS ...]
                         Set the ports to ignore.
 These ports will have no